-This function is used when starting the boiler from the outside, for example, with GSM.
+Ext This function is used when starting the boiler from the outside, for example, with GSM.
 When external start has been activated, the control panel's On/Off button must be switched off (see the assembly setting manual for external start).

-Note: To use this function, an external start installation is required.
+Note: To use this function, an external start installation is required (see the manual for the vehicle, boat or building).

 This function is used in connection with starting the boiler when connection of 230 V to vehicle takes place from outside.
-When the 230 V function has been activated the control panel's on/off button must be turned off, but 12 V must be connected (main switch on).
-Before turning off the control panel with the on / off button set the parameters/ functions that you want the boiler to have when it starts (230 V is connected).
+When the 230 V function has been activated the control panel's on/ off button must be turned off, but 12 V must be connected (the vehicle's main switch is on).
+Before turning off the control panel with the on-/ off button set the parameters/functions that you want the boiler to have when it starts (230 V is connected).